 Check-ins are done during an event and therefore check-in configuration is done on the event itself.
 It is recommended to create a recurring event for each of your worship services.

 While adding or editing an event, go to the Events button in the left-hand menu > Calendar > select the desired event > Actions > Edit event.
 Select the "Options" tab and make sure the "Enable check-in system?" option is set to "Yes."
 If the event already exists, edit the event so that the option is correctly set.

 At a minimum, this is all you need to be able to perform check-ins for an event (any one can check in and no labels will print).
 However, we recommend doing the following additional set up as well.

 This step is optional, but highly recommended.
 A session defines restrictions on who can check into the event.
 It is also responsible for defining the permissions for the station for that particular event.

-You must be a member of the selected groups to check-in (unless you allow adding to roster).
-We recommend creating a session for your kids groups and one for your volunteers (if applicable).
-For example, you could have a kids sessions which is responsible for checking in kids into grade 1 - 12.
+You must be a member of the selected groups to check-in (unless you allow adding to the roster).
+We recommend creating a session for your kids' groups and one for your volunteers (if applicable).
+For example, you could have a kids' sessions which is responsible for checking in kids into grades 1 - 12.

 To define a new session, click on the "Attendance" tab within the event and select the "Settings" sub tab.
 Then click on "Add Session."

 A pop up will appear with the following fields:

 Name - the name of the session (e.g. Kids, Volunteers)